Bengali cuisine: Mughal influence

-In Bangladesh, this food has become common fare for the population while in West Bengal, they have remained the food of professional chefs.
-Further innovations include chap (ribs slow cooked on a tawa), rezala (meat in a thin yogurt and cardamom gravy) and kathi roll (kebabs in a wrap).
+In Bangladesh, this food has become common fare for the population, while in West Bengal, it has remained a staple food of both common people and professional chefs, who have further innovated dishes such as chap (ribs slow-cooked on a tawa), rezala (meat in a thin yogurt and cardamom gravy), and the kathi roll (kebabs wrapped in flatbread).

 The Mughals had a particular fixation on meat, bringing mutton and beef into mainstream Bengali cuisine as well as already known kinds of meat like chicken and venison.

 Furthermore, traditional desserts had been primarily based on rice pastes and jaggery, but under Mughal influence moved towards significantly increased use of milk, cream, and sugar along with expensive spices such as cardamom and saffron.